FEATURED |

 We are a great suburb!

-I still insist Council promise to all Westminster homeowners that we will always have water rates similar to what Denver pays.
+I still insist Council promise to all Westminster homeowners that we will always have water rates similar to what other Front Range Cities pay.
 Westminster can make that promise.
 We have the Water.
 We have the financal muscle.
 If we do not allow over-building in the remaining vacant land in Westminster we can keep that promise.
 As voters, you can support Council members that will make that promise.
 I want Westminster to always be a green, beautiful, uncrowded place.

-I still insist Council promise to all Westminster homeowners that we will always have water rates similar to what Denver pays.
+I still insist Council promise to all Westminster homeowners that we will always have water rates similar to what other Front Range Cities pay.
 Westminster can make that promise.
 We have the Water.
 We have the financal muscle.
 If we do not allow over-building in the remaining vacant land in Westminster we can keep that promise.
 As voters, you can support Council members that will make that promise.
 I want Westminster to always be a green, beautiful, uncrowded place.

 So why would a homeowner plant, water and maintain a wonderful display of flowers next to the road on the side of his house?
 They will only see them when they are entering or leaving their neighborhood.